 A pointer is a variable that stores the memory address of another variable.
 This capability allows pointers to manipulate data in memory.

 Instead of directly containing a data value, a pointer contains the address where that value is located.
-Therefore, they are one of the simplest ways to create a reference.
+Therefore, they are one of the simplest ways to perform a reference.

-Pointers are a feature inherited from C. They are both hated and loved (both unjustly)
+Pointers are a feature inherited from C. They are very much hated and loved (both unjustifiably)

-One of the goals of C++ is to reduce or eliminate the use of pointers.
+One of C++‘s goals is to reduce or eliminate the use of pointers.
 However, they are still necessary.

 Definition of a pointer

-The basic syntax to define a pointer is:
+The basic syntax for defining a pointer is:

 type *pointerName;